Canon 60D Review

 Most shooters can ignore those two points, though.
 The 60D has a broad set of advanced features, including the electronic level, an external mic jack, advanced autofocus, sophisticated metering, and a whole lot more.
 The Canon 60D's swivel screen means you can really get creative shooting from odd angles, and its high speed capture is good for sporting events and shots of the kids at play.
 The Canon 60D is a great upgrade for Rebel owners, too, offering a little more speed, a bigger viewfinder, and remote flash capability.

 There's no question that the Canon 60D takes great pictures and videos, works like a charm, and does incredibly well in low light.
-The ability to print 20x30-inch prints from ISO 400 and even 800 images is valuable, and quite impressive.
-Even ISO 12,800 shots produce a very good 5x7-inch print.
+The ability to print 20x30-inch prints from ISO 400 and 16x20 from ISO 800 images is valuable, and quite impressive.
+Even ISO 12,800 shots produce a good 4x6-inch print.
 The Canon 60D is very fun to shoot with, takes great shots in low light, and makes earning a Dave's Pick look easy.
 It should come as no surprise that we also gave it out of 5 points.

 |Print this Page|